d-iii-s/msim/doc/tutorial/mini-kernel.rst

 These few lines of assembler (``loader.S`` and ``head.S``) constitute the only assembly code needed to boot the processor and get into C.

+.. extras:: assembler and booting

+   One cannot boot a CPU without at least a bit of assembler that jumps into a C code.
+But the assembly code is usually straightforward and only sets-up basic registers and stack.

+   Feel free to return to this code later, understanding it completely is not required to continue with the tutorial.
+As long as you understand that we need special instructions to jump to a C code, you will be fine.

 ``kernel_main`` is where the fun starts
 ---------------------------------------